vader97/employeeApp/README.md

 I was not sure what  in-memory store meant here a database like redis, aerospike, memcached or to use app memory to store data.
 As per my understanding i have used App memory to store the data.
-I have implemented my own a very basic implementation of pagination without and sorting or filter logic.
+I have implemented my own a very basic implementation of pagination without any sorting or filter logic.